mattiasnordqvist/Galactic-Waste-Management/README.md

 #### vNext
 Next, all scripts with ScriptType *vNext* will be run.
 At this point, *vNext* should contain all scripts for the first version.
 In GreenField, these scripts are typically CREATE TABLE-scripts for schema creation, and INSERT-scripts for content creation.
 Everytime the GreenField migration runs, it will look for new, changed or removed scripts in this folder.
-If there are any scripts removed or changed, the database will be cleaned (more on that later) before all vNext scripts are run.
+If there are any scripts removed or changed or added since last time, the database will be cleaned (more on that later) before all vNext scripts are run.
-If there is only new scripts found, they will be run without cleaning the database first.
-If all scripts are unchanged, nothing will be done here.
+If all scripts vNext scripts are unchanged, nothing will be done here.

 #### RunIfChanged
 These scripts are run if they are new or changed.
-This folder typically contain stored procedures, views, triggers functions and the like.
-These scripts must be idempotent.
+This folder typically contain stored procedures, views, triggers, functions and the like.
+These scripts must be idempotent, that is, each create xyz should be preceeded with an "if exists drop".
-During GreenField development you can add and remove scripts from here as you like, since it easy to force a new clean migration.
+During GreenField development you can add and remove scripts from here as you like.
+Any removed scripts will trigger a cleaning of schema and complete migration rerun.

 #### Seed
 *Seed* type scripts are only run in GreenField.
-They typically contain data that aids the developers by creating some fake data.
+They typically contain data that aid the developers by creating some fake data.
-Changes or removal of any Seed scripts will trigger a clean migration, to ensure the data matches the schema.
+Changed, removed or added Seed scripts will trigger a clean migration, to ensure the data matches the schema.
-If the folder only contain Added files though, they will be run without cleaning and migrating the schema again.
 These are the last scripts executed before the migration is complete.

 #### Drop
-In any instance where the schema has to be cleaned (changed or removed vNext or Seed scripts), all scripts of type *Drop* will be run.
+In any instance where the schema has to be cleaned, all scripts of type *Drop* will be run.

-All scripts in GreenField development will have version 'vNext' or 'local' (only seed scripts) in the SchemaVersionJournal table.
+All scripts in GreenField development will have version 'vNext' or 'local' in the SchemaVersionJournal table.
 Create/Drop/Initialize-scripts are not journaled.

 ### LiveField